vkvvishwakarma/JMS-Testing-JMeter/README.md

 Getting Started
 To test JMS with JMeter, you first need to set up a JMS test environment.
 This involves installing a JMS provider, creating a JMS queue or topic, and writing a JMS producer and consumer.
 Developer will provide the details for testing.

-Ask developer to provide following details in order to configured in Jmeter for testing
+The details for configuring JMeter for testing will be provided by the developer, such as the QueueConnectionFactory, JNDI Name Request Queue, JNDI properties, URL, body, username, and password.
+For more details find as below:

 1. QueueConnectionFactory
 2. JNDI Name Request Queue: eg: "com.tibco.tiobjms.namingInitialContextFactory"
-3. JNDI properties
+3. Configured following in JNDI properties:
    1. java.naming.security.principle = userName
    2. java.naming.security.credential= password
    3. optional: if connection does not get stablish then configured following JNDI properties